Get

 6. Respiratory Infections

 This is where we start to get into the worrisome possibilities.
-Many respiratory infections list sneezing as one of the symptoms, so your cat might have a cold or something more sinister that’s making their nose explode.
+Many respiratory infections list sneezing as one of the signs, so your cat might have a cold or something more sinister that’s making their nose explode.

 7. Dental Disease